techscouter/semantic-xr/semanticXrInstructions.md

 * `pointsOfView` : points in space from which spatial related data is generated
   * `semanticSpatialEntityId` : the pointOfView itself is a semanticSpatialEntity with location, rotation etc.
-  * `source` : semanticSpatialEntityId of the entity which is the source of this pointOfView (for example, the player, a camera or a controller).
+  * `source` : semanticSpatialEntityId of the entity which is the source of this pointOfView (for example, the player, a camera, a controller, an eye etc.).
   * `visibleSemanticSpatialEntities` : array of all semantic spatial entities that are visible from this point of view.
     * `semanticSpatialEntityId`
 	* `projectedSemanticSpatialEntityCenter` : properties of the center point of the semantic spatial entity.
-	  * `location` : the x,y coordinates of the projection of the semantic spatial entity on this point of view.
+	  * `location` : the coordinates of the projection of the semantic spatial entity on this point of view.
-        * `x` : fraction of width (0=left, 0.5=middle, 1=right).
+        * `horizontalFraction` : fraction of width (0=left, 0.5=middle, 1=right).
-        * `y` : fraction of height (0=top, 0.5=middle height, 1=bottom).
+        * `verticalFraction` : fraction of height (0=top, 0.5=middle height, 1=bottom).
       * `distance` : distance from this point of view in space units.
   * `visualHitPoint` : semanticSpatialEntityId of the extrapolated hit point of this pointOfView with the 3D space in front of it.
 For example, a controller-based point of view's hit point id would enable using it as a laser pointer and have it read aloud text, name of pointed entity, distance to an entity etc.
   * `images` : optional images generated from this point of view.
 As this is a JSON file there is a need to do BASE64 encoding of the data and **verify** the data source for security reasons.
 Data URLs might be useful here with their pros and cons.
+Note that images can be for example 360 degrees images or be in other kinds of shapes, types of data and formats.
+Example types of images:
     * value of type "image ": regular RGB image of the frame
     * value of type "depthMap" : depth map
     * value of type "instanceSegmentationWithSemanticSpatialEntityId" : instance segmentation - each instance is identified by its semanticSpatialEntityId.
     * value of type "semanticSegmentationWithSemanticSpatialEntityCategory" : semantic segmentation - each category is taken from the category property of the instance (see "instanceSegmentationWithSemanticSpatialEntityId")
     * value of type "preProcessedImage" : RGB image before applying any effects like blur etc. which could be problematic from an accessibility perspective.
     * value of type "realityTypeImage" : marking each area of the field of view with the type of reality it represenets - real world, VR, passthrough etc.

+  Note: in case of two eyes' inputs for example in VR or glasses-based AR that would require pairs of images - one for each eye - this could be achieved using the existing support for multiple points of view (they would just be associated with the same player - left eye and right eye)
-* `collisionDetection` : what the player would collide with if it would have moved in a specific direction.
-Could enable for example to assist low vision players with indication of what's in front of them or with footsteps sounds that fit the type of surface the player walks on.
+* `collisionDetection` : what the player would collide with if they would have moved in a specific direction.
+Could enable for example to assist players with low vision with indication of what's in front of them or with footsteps sounds that fit the type of surface that the player walks on.
   * `directionName` : one of predefined direction names ('forward', 'backward', 'up' and 'down').
   * `semanticSpatialEntityId` : the id of the entity the player would collide with.
   * `name` : the name of the entity the player would collide with.